From Xojo Documentation

-The following example draws a color patch in a Canvas with 75% transparency.
+The following code draws a color patch in a Canvas with 75% transparency.
 With the CMY function, the range is from 0 to 255.
 Zero is completely opaque and 255 is completely transparent.
 The code is in the Paint event.

 g.ForeColor = CMY(0.0, 0.0, 0.0)